Looking for some abandoned cart email examples to win back customers?

-Since 92% of customers claim that they ever use coupons for shopping, this type of email not only encourages recipients to come back to the abandoned shopping bags, but it also induces them to spend more.
-If you want your website visitors to return to the cart page and increase sales, get math help to set an optimal discount on your pricing.
+Since 90% of customers claim they use coupons, this type of abandoned cart email example not only encourages recipients to come back, but it also induces them to spend more.

-Online shopping has many advantages, and most people browse different websites to find the best offers.
-As specified in Statista research, 46% of shoppers leave their shopping carts when a discount code doesn’t work.
+Most shoppers browse different websites to find the best offers.
+About 46% of shoppers leave their shopping carts when a discount code doesn’t work.
 This means people crave for discounts, so putting items on sale is a great way to take your visitors back to their shopping carts.

 Check out how Levi’s did it:

-When sending an abandoned cart email that reminds about the items your visitors has looked through, add images of these products and show the price difference so that they can understand why your offer is beneficial.
+When sending an abandoned cart email that reminds about the items your visitors has looked through, add images of these products and show the price difference.
+This way, they can understand why your offer is worth taking asap.